asn42/website/content/activités/réunions/_index.en.md

 +++
-title = "Réunions et AG"
-description = "Réunions et Assemblées Générales de l'" sort_by="date" weight = 70
+title = "Meetings and General Assemblies" description = "Meetings and General Assemblies of " sort_by="date" weight = 70
 [extra]